MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/convert-azd-use-code.md

 ### Generation

-After you confirm the detected components, `azd init` will generate the infrastructure-as-code files needed to deploy your application to Azure.
+After you confirm the detected components, `azd init` generates the infrastructure-as-code files needed to deploy your application to Azure.

 The generation logic is as follows:

-- The supported hosts include:
+- Supported hosts:
     - Azure Container Apps.
 - For databases, the supported mapping between database technology and service used:
     - MongoDB: Azure CosmosDB API for MongoDB